aryacen/mipstermind/README.md

 # Assembly Language Mastermind Game

 ## Overview
 This project is an implementation of a Mastermind-style game using MIPS assembly language.
 The game challenges the player to guess a secret code within a limited number of turns.
 The player receives feedback on the number of correct guesses both in the correct position and in incorrect positions.
+This assignment was awarded a 100% mark, reflecting its completeness and accuracy.

 ## Features
 - **Random Code Generation**: The game generates a random code using a custom random number generator.